mapbox/maki/README.markdown

 For an icon to be handled by the render script it must have an appropriate entry in `www/maki.json`.

-## Contributing

-See CONTRIBUTING.md for information on adding new icons to the Maki project.

 [SVG]: http://en.wikipedia.org/wiki/Scalable_Vector_Graphics
 [Inkscape]: http://inkscape.org
 [Bash]: http://www.gnu.org/software/bash/bash.html